nimobeeren/strands-solver/README.md

 ### Generating Dictionary Embeddings

 The solver uses semantic embeddings to determine which solution best fits the theme.
-To save on costs, we don't generate these embeddings on the spot (potentially requiring many embeddings per puzzle).
-Instead, we generate embeddings for the entire dictionary in advance and cache the results in a SQLite database.
+These embeddings are generated while solving a puzzle and cached for future use.
+However, when solving many puzzles (such as when running a benchmark), you may run into rate limits for the embedding API.
+To avoid this, you can generate embeddings ahead of time.

 Embedding the entire dictionary costs about $0.10 and takes about 60 minutes on a paid (Tier 1) Gemini project (based on 2025-12-30 pricing and rate limits).
 While it's technically possible to do on the free tier, this would take a very long time due to rate limits.
 Storing the embeddings database also uses about 2 GB of disk space.